 Following on from the paragraph above, and if you are a defendant who wants to try and persuade the court that a default judgment should be set aside as a matter for the court’s discretion, then you will need to persuade the court that:

-- You have more than just an arguable defence.
+- You have more than just an arguable defence

-- You have some chance of successfully defending the claim.
+- You have some chance of successfully defending the claim

-- That chance, or prospect, must be better than merely arguable – which links with the first principle above (i.e., it must not be a false, fanciful, or imaginary notion).
+- That chance, or prospect, must be better than merely arguable – which links with the first principle above (i.e., it must not be a false, fanciful or imaginary notion)

 What does 'some other good reason' mean?

 This criteria has historically been a broad alternative ground to furnish the court with the discretion to set a judgment aside.
-Accordingly, the court will exercise that discretion if it sees fit to do so on a case-by-case basis.
+Accordingly, the court will exercise this discretion if it sees fit to do so on a case-by-case basis.

 Who bears the costs of a successful application to set aside a judgment?